 Popcorn is the most common ceiling we see, also known as "cottage cheese" to some.
 This texture seems to be the most detested of homeowners we meet with on a regular basis.
-There are some benefits of popcorn ceilings: they are the most cost effective and they do not require painting.
+We assume this is because they have been around a long time and are no longer considered the "new" trendy thing.
+There are definitely benefits of popcorn ceilings: they are the most cost effective choice and they do not necessarily require painting.

 Knockdown texture will vary based on the style of the person doing it, but essentially the ceiling is sprayed with drywall mud and then set to dry for 20-30 minutes before it is knocked down with a trowel.
 This is slightly more expensive than popcorn because of the extra labor involved.
 Usually it requires painting to give it an even look.
 This can also add additional cost.

 Smooth ceilings seem to be a favorite of many people.
 It is the most expensive option because it requires more labor to ensure the ceiling has perfectly smooth seams like you would expect for walls.
 The ceiling will also need to be primed and painted in order to provide a consistent look.

 We hope you feel more informed as you move forward with you ceiling texture decision.
 Whether you choose popcorn, knockdown, smooth or some other variation of ceiling texture, its important to understand the overall effort needed to complete the work and thus the cost involved.